|Nicolás Martínez Summit:||5570m|

 - Do not litter.

 - There is no need to pay entrance to the reserve; but you have to comply with the entrance schedule.
 Access control allows entry from 8:00 a.m. to 4:00 p.m.
 Next to the access control there is a small museum, a handicraft shop and a coffee shop.
-If for some reason you do not arrive at the established time, it is possible to camp at this place, with access to hygienic services.
+If for some reason you don't arrive at the established time, it is possible to camp at this place, with access to restrooms.

-- The hike from the access control to the Carrel Refuge is 7.2 km, not recommended for people not acclimatized to altitude.
+- The hike from the access control to the Carrel Refuge is 7.2 km, take into account the altitude.

-- The vehicle is parked next to the Carrel Refuge at 4855 meters and you can climb a little less than 200 meters to the Whymper at 5035 meters , an average time will be between 30 minutes to 1 hour.
+- The parking lot is next to the Carrel Refuge at 4855 meters, from there you can hike about 200 meters to the Whymper refuge at 5035 meters , an average time will be between 30 minutes to 1 hour.

 - Solar radiation is very strong in Ecuador, much more in the mountains.
-It is always recommended to use sunscreen.
+It's always recommended to use sunscreen.

-- A very recommended walk is to climb from the Carrel to the Whymper refuge, and continue along the trails a little further up to Condor Cocha lagoon, always with caution about the dangers already mentioned.
-There are some other interesting alternatives of trekking: the path of the "Agujas de Whymper", or that of "Templo Machay".
+- A very recommended hike is to go up from the Carrel to the Whymper refuge, and continue along the trails a little further to Condor Cocha lagoon, always with caution about the dangers already mentioned.
+There are some other interesting hiking trails: the "Agujas de Whymper" trail is very nice, or an easier option is that of "Templo Machay".

 - The Chimborazo is very attractive for mountain biking.
 You can go downhill from the Carrel refuge to the access control by a special bicycles path; or hike following the many paths that exist in the area.

-- Likewise, climbing lovers can find their paradise at the San Juan cliff.
+- Likewise, rock climbing lovers can find their paradise at the Acantilado de San Juan cliff.
 Via Riobamba – Guaranda, approximately 10 minutes past the town of San Juan on the left.

 - Hike from the Carrel Refuge to the Whymper Refuge